hantsy/jakartaee11-sandbox/docs/jpa.md

 LOG.debug("Query withComments result: {}", result2.getComments());
 ```

-You can also refer to attribute names via the static metamodel in relationship mappings:
+You can also refer to attribute names via constants in the static metamodel in relationship mappings:

 ```java
 @Entity